eroicaleo/doctut2/notes/NotesOnMoonShot.md

 strange and silent, magnificent Moon.
 Armstrong and Aldrin walk its rough, wide places.
 They step, they hop, as light as boys, they lope, they leap!
+In the dust and stone beneath their feet, no seed has ever grown, no root has ever reached.
+Still secrets wait there, the story of the Moon: Where did it come from?
+How old is it?
+What is it made of?
+(Not green cheese.)
+And up above, the ash-gray plains, the sky is pitch and empty, and all the stars stay hidden: That is how bright the Moon is when you are standing on its face.

+But in that blank and starless sky ...

+... high above there is the Earth, rushing oceans, racing clouds, swaying fields and forests.
+Family, friends, and strangers, everyone you've ever known, everyone you might - the good and lonely Earth, glowing in the sky.

+When there work is done, Armstrong, Collins, Aldrin fly back together from the Moon, which rolls beneath, which rolls behind, letting them loose, letting them go.
+They fly back together through the dark with pictures, stones, and stories, with secrets of the sky, with a view of home, from far away.

+Back to family, back to friends, to warmth, to light, to trees and blue water.
+Back from the Moon, they land with a **SPLASH!**.

+To warmth, to light, to home at last.